 The University reserves the right to terminate the enrollment of any student whose conduct, class attendance, academic record or financial obligation should prove unsatisfactory.

-Once you have registered for classes, you are responsible for all charges associated with that semester.
-If you decide not to attend any or all of your courses, you must officially withdraw through WESS at wfs.montclair.edu or submit a written notice to the Registrar’s office located in College Hall, Room 204.
+Once you have registered for classes, you are responsible for all charges associated with the semester.
+If you decide not to attend any or all of your courses, you must officially withdraw through NEST or submit a written notice to the Registrar’s Office located in College Hall, Room 204.
 Students that do not withdraw or take a leave of absence according to policy forfeits all rights to a refund or to a reduction in his/her account.
 It is the student’s obligation to drop/withdraw from their classes.
-Students that withdraw and have received financial aid must contact that office (973-655-4461) or www.montclair.edu/pages/financialaid.
-Some of your aid may need to be returned.
-Any balance that results from a reduction in aid is the responsibility of the student.
+Students that drop/ withdraw and have received financial aid may have their aid returned to the appropriate agency.

-Room and Board Adjustments:
+Room and Board Adjustments

 Students approved for a medical withdrawal by the Dean or Associate Dean of Students may be eligible to receive a prorated room and board adjustment based on the final occupancy date of the on-campus housing assignment.
 The student will be notified in writing by the Dean or Associate Dean approving the medical withdrawal with an effective date.
 The date that the student removes all personal belongings and returns the residence key/card, will determine the student's eligibility for any room and board adjustment.